Bemani-Oxygen/OxygenCore/README.md

 # Plugin
 To be soon.

+# How to use
+- run directly by source code
+1. Add the plugin folder to root path
+2. run 'main.py'
+- run exe
+1. Add the plugin folder and 'config.yaml' to root path
+2. run 'Oxygen.exe'

 # How to build
 You can use pyinstaller to build this project.
 Of course, you can run this project directly.